AyandaLuthuli/Farm-Equipment-Rental-Platform-VB.NET/README.md

 User Profile Management

 📄 License

-This project is for educational and portfolio purposes.
+This project is intended for educational and portfolio purposes.